Omustardo/gedfmt/README.md

 The initial drive for the project was to get more reasonably formatted output from WikiTree.com's gedcom import tool, to reduce manual toil when adding many profiles.

+If you aren't interested in the code and just want to use something that works, go to http://gedfmt.com.
+There are also a user instructions at https://github.com/Omustardo/gedfmt/tree/main/server/docs.

 ## Directories

 ### windows_desktop